The Ultimate Guide to Teaching English in China

 Just be aware that these recruiters work for the school and not for you, so definitely don't pay them any money, and do your own research before you sign any contracts or agree to anything.
 Any recruiter that pressures you into a school you're not interested in isn't a good recruiter.

 The main difference between a teach abroad program and a recruiter is the application process, branding, and "perks."
 Typically you apply to a program directly and then are accepted.
-Later on, you will be assigned a school, which you may or may not have any say in.
+Later on, you will be assigned a school, in which you may or may not have any say.

 The salaries at teach abroad programs tend to be a bit lower than what you might receive if you applied directly or used a recruiter.
 However, these programs often offer perks like a free TEFL, orientation, Facebook community, Chinese lessons, and more.